5th & 6th Grades

 Middle School Teams

-6th Graders can participate on Middle School Teams These teams compete other schools while learning basic skills in such sport as well as the invaluable lessons of being part of a team.
+6th Graders can participate on Middle School Teams.
+These teams compete other schools while learning basic skills in such sport as well as the invaluable lessons of being part of a team.
 Details on try-outs, etc variy with sport.
-Contact current coach for more pertinent information.

 Jr. Pro Football and Cheerleading Program -- 5th Grade